+The encrusting coralline Lithophyllum incrustans is close to the northern edge of its reported distribution range in the UK (Guiry & Guiry, 2015).
+Edyvean & Forde (1984b) suggest that populations of Lithophyllum incrustans are affected by temperature changes and salinity and that temperature and salinity 'shocks' induce spawning but no information on thresholds was provided (Edyean & Ford, 1984b).
+Spirorbids are distributed circumglobally, with some differences in range between taxonomic groups (Knight-Jones et al., 1991).
+The biotope classification does not specify species or families and therefore it is considered that a spirorbid group may be able to colonize this biotope regardless of temperature changes.
 Sensitivity assessment.
-Overall, a long-term chronic change in temperature at the pressure benchmark is considered likely to fall within natural variation and to be tolerated by the characterizing and associated species although, Lithothyllum incrustans may experience reduced growth (as it is primarily a southern species).
+Overall, a long-term chronic change in temperature at the pressure benchmark is considered likely to fall within natural variation and to be tolerated by the characterizing and associated species although, Lithophyllum incrustans may experience reduced growth (as it is primarily a southern species).
 An acute change at the pressure benchmark is considered unlikely to adversely affect the biotope as the characterizing species can potentially adapt to a wide range of temperatures experienced in both northern and southern waters (Spirobranchus triqueter), or are found primarily in colder, more northern waters (Balanus crenatus).
 Lithophyllum incrustans may be less tolerant, but reductions in growth, rather than mortalities may result.
-Biotope resistance is therefore assessed as 'Medium' and resilience as 'High'.
-Sensitivity of this biotope is therefore considered to be 'Low'.
+Biotope resistance is, therefore, assessed as 'High' and resilience as 'High' and the biotope is assessed as 'Not sensitive'.
 Salinity increase (local)

-Low

-Low